Augustine Vincent: Family

 Vincent married, on 30 June 1614, Elizabeth, third daughter of Vincent Primount of Canterbury, who came originally from Bivill la Baignard in Normandy.
 She married, before November 1630, Eusebius Catesby of Castor, Northamptonshire, and died on 6 August 1667.
 His son was also an antiquary.

+Collections

+After his death, Vincent's collections found their way, through his son and then through Ralph Sheldon, to the College of Arms, where they remain.